OfficeDev/office-js-docs-pr/docs/outlook/web-services.md

 Your add-in can use Exchange Web Services (EWS) from a computer that is running Exchange Server, a web service that is available on the server that provides the source location for the add-in's UI, or a web service that is available on the Internet.
 This article provides an example that shows how an Outlook add-in can request information from EWS.

 > [!IMPORTANT]
-> EWS calls and operations aren't supported in add-ins running in Outlook on iOS and on Android.
+> EWS calls and operations aren't supported in add-ins running in Outlook on Android and on iOS.

 The way you call a web service varies based on where the web service is located.
 The following tables list the different ways you can call a web service based on location.